 Connecticut Asset Protection Attorneys

-1. What is an Asset Protection Trust?
+What is an Asset Protection Trust?

-An Asset Protection Trust is a trust established through a deceased person’s estate plan typically for benefit of a surviving child (ren).
-Although the term “Asset Protection Trust” could generally describe many types of beneficiary trusts, it usually refers to a trust established for a responsible and healthy adult beneficiary.
+An asset protection trust is a trust established through a deceased person’s estate plan typically for benefit of a surviving child (ren).
+Although the term “asset protection trust” could generally describe many types of beneficiary trusts, it usually refers to a trust established for a responsible and healthy adult beneficiary.
 The trust is drafted to continue for the lifetime of the beneficiary, rather than end at a predetermined time or age of the beneficiary.

-The beneficiary usually serves as sole trustee or has the right to name an independent trustee; hence, an Asset Protection Trust is commonly referred to as a “beneficiary-controlled trust.”
+The beneficiary usually serves as sole trustee or has the right to name an independent trustee; hence, an asset protection trust is commonly referred to as a “beneficiary-controlled trust.”

 By receiving inheritance in a trust, rather than receiving inheritance outright, the beneficiary can protect assets from various threats:

 • Estate tax protection.
-If properly structured, the trust assets may be exempt from the federal and\or state estate tax upon the death of the beneficiary.
+If properly structured, the trust assets may be exempt from the federal and/or state estate tax upon the death of the beneficiary.
 When calculating the taxable estate of the deceased beneficiary, the trust assets would not be counted.

 • Creditor protection.
-The trust assets are shielded from creditors of the beneficiary, even if insurance is insufficient to satisfy a judgment obtained by lawsuit.
+The trust assets are shielded from the creditors of the beneficiary, even if insurance is insufficient to satisfy a judgment obtained by lawsuit.
 The trust can be drafted to provide enhanced levels of protection, if desired.

 • Divorce protection.
 The trust assets are separate property of the beneficiary and may not be converted to community or marital property during marriage.
 This prevents an ex-spouse from penetrating the trust should the beneficiary’s marriage end in divorce.